How Much Do Psychiatrists Make? Psychiatrist Career Path

 How do psychiatrists treat mental health disorders?

 Psychiatrists are mental health professionals who are also medical doctors (MDs) or doctors of osteopathic medicine (DOs).
-Psychiatry is the medical specialty devoted to diagnosing, preventing, and treating mental health disorders.
+Psychiatry is the medical specialty devoted to diagnosing, preventing, and treating mental health disorders and mental illness.

 Psychiatrists are not psychologists.
-While both types of professionals are licensed to treat mental illness, psychiatrists require more schooling.
-They are medical doctors, unlike those with a master's or doctorate.
-For this reason, they must go through medical school, take board exams, and complete a successful residency.
+While psychiatrists and psychologists are licensed to treat mental illness, psychiatrists require more schooling.
+Psychiatrists are medical doctors, unlike those with a master's or doctoral degree.
+For this reason, psychiatrists must go through medical school, take board exams, and complete a successful residency.
 In addition, psychiatrists can prescribe medication, which psychologists cannot do.
-As doctors, they make a significant amount more than most psychologists.
+As a medical doctor, a psychiatrist makes significantly more money than most psychologists.

 Becoming a psychiatrist